Like a Robot

-"Like a Robot" is the third and final single from Danish-Norwegian pop band Aqua's third studio album, Megalomania.
-It was their first single to come with an "explicit language" warning, with band member René Dif playing it down, saying: "There’s a million rappers out there who do that too."
+"Like a Robot" is a song from Danish-Norwegian pop band Aqua's third studio album, Megalomania.
+Initially released as a promotional single on 5 November 2011 producer Lucas Secon reported that "Like a Robot" would be released as the album's international lead single. and was released in Australia and New Zealand in January 2012.
+It was their first single to come with an "explicit language" warning, with band member René Dif saying: "There’s a million rappers out there who do that too."